Caudal duplication: Spinal and lower limb tract

 In cases of spine duplication, prophylactic surgery can be done to remove one duplicated spine, although it depends on the severity of duplication.
 In cases of malformation of the neural cord such as myelomeningocele and tethered cord which accompanies severe symptoms, preserving neurological function is the utmost importance by closing myelomeningocele and detethering the neural cord.
 This is a highly complex procedure that requires extreme caution not to injure the rectum in which case can cause a cerebrospinal fluid infection.
 For duplication of lower limb which not only hinders patients’ gait but also is highly visible and may affect patients’ self-esteem, excision of the supernumerary, non-functional pair of limb is often carried out.

 Due to the spectrum of symptoms present within caudal duplication, there is no uniform surgical treatment in relieving symptoms.
 The type and severity of surgical intervention is often dependent upon the type and complexity of symptoms presented.
 Thus, the primary goal of surgical treatment for the syndrome is to relieve symptoms, not to restore normal anatomy, and hence, potentially life-threatening malformations are addressed first and often followed by other anatomic or aesthetic reconstructions in later stages.
 After the medical treatment, the patients are periodically monitored.

 Epidemiology

-Caudal duplication syndrome is a rare condition with only less than 100 patients in literature worldwide as of 2014 with only 2 patients diagnosed in adulthood.
+Caudal duplication syndrome is a rare condition with fewer than 100 patients in literature worldwide as of 2014 with only two patients diagnosed in adulthood.
 The prevalence of the syndrome is less than one per 100,000 births.
-The sex ratio of male to female patients is about 1:2, with no familial or racial predisposition has been found.
+The sex ratio of male to female patients is about 1:2, with no familial or racial predisposition being found.